Rulikkk/awesome-power-bi/README.md

 * [Power BI Javascript](https://github.com/Microsoft/PowerBI-JavaScript) — JavaScript library for embedding Power BI into your apps.
 * [Charticulator](https://charticulator.com/) enables you to create bespoke and reusable chart layouts without writing any code.
 The constructor allows to export chart as Power BI visual.

+### Leaders

+#### Independent powerBI technology leaders

+* <a id="kerry-kolosko">Kerry Kolosko</a>.
+A passionate data visualization enthusiast from Australia, actively engaged in PowerBI community.
+Here is an example of her review of [PlotlyJS custom visual](https://www.youtube.com/watch?v=ckJRvHVQPJk&ab_channel=HavensConsulting) which was created by the Akvelon team.
+If you're interested in her work, you can find a collection of her own data visualization templates on her [website](https://kerrykolosko.com/visualisations/).
+  She also shares her knowledge and expertise on her [YouTube channel](https://www.youtube.com/@kerry_kolosko/featured).

+* <a id="dave-gibbon">Dave Gibbon</a>.
+A pioneer of using 3D visualization tools.
+He is an experienced individual in the data visualization industry, who has provided a comprehensive review of the [PlotlyJS custom visual](https://www.youtube.com/watch?v=mujr5QuR3cc&ab_channel=Akvelon), which you can try following the [link](https://appsource.microsoft.com/en-us/product/power-bi-visuals/akvelon.plotlyjsvisualbyakvelon?exp=ubp8).

+* <a id="daniel-marsh-patrick">Daniel Marsh-Patrick</a> is a consultant and producer of Power BI custom visuals from New Zealand.
+  He has created numerous visuals of his own, which are available on his [website](https://coacervo.co/).
+Additionally, you can visit his [GitHub](https://github.com/dm-p) for more information about his visuals and projects.

 ## Visuals

 ### Visuals Developed by Akvelon